DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.2 ❄️Penetration testing
     - Penetration testing is the attempt to bypass security controls to test overall system security
+        - Scope and depth come into play during every penetration test.
+A client will tell a penetration tester exactly what needs to be tested and how it will be tested.
+This is especially important, as failing to abide by these specifications may jeopardize an active workplace or even damage equipment.
+    - Scope and depth also relate to the permission given to a penetration tester, so going outside that permission range could lead to liability if things go wrong.
+        - Scope defines the systems involved in the test;
+        - Depth defines the detail of the act
     - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems.
 In most organizations, senior management needs to approve penetration tests due to the risk to the organization and the potential impact of the test.
 In a small number of organizations, the service owner may be able to make this decision, but penetration tests often have broader impacts than a single service, meaning that senior management is the proper approval path.
         - ⚒️Advantages:
             - Can be fast (and therefore cheap)